 Categories: New Music

-She auditioned for American Idol year after year.
-By the time she was 23, she finally made it onto the show, standing in front of the judges and letting it all out with Imagine Dragons’ “Radioactive.”
-The episode aired on national TV, and her voice stuck with a lot of people—raspy, honest, impossible to ignore.
-She didn’t make it into the Top 24, but she left an impression.
-Opening for Tracy Lawrence not long after?
-That’s the kind of thing that tells you she’s the real deal.
+She kept auditioning for American Idol year after year.
+At 23, she finally reached the show, standing before the judges with a full-throated take on Imagine Dragons’ “Radioactive.”
+The episode aired on national TV, and her voice stayed with people, raspy, direct, and hard to brush off.
+She did not make the Top 24, but she made herself memorable.
+Opening for Tracy Lawrence not long after said plenty about the ground she was gaining.

 “Distract Me Baby” is streaming everywhere.
-If you’re looking for something genuine, give it a spin and keep an eye on Clara Rae’s journey.
-She’s just getting started.
+Anyone looking for something genuine should give it a spin and keep watching Clara Rae’s journey.
+She is still only getting started.

 Follow and Connect with Clara Rae: